openedx/open-edx-proposals/oeps/oep-0050-hooks-extension-framework.rst

 installation at edx.org to implement its particular business rules in a way that is sufficiently separated from the Open edX core.

-This proposal draws heavy inspiration from WordPress, in which `two types of hooks`_ are defined.
-In there the name action and filter are separated but they make the same distinction of whether the return object of the action will in some way affect the application flow.
-This is conceptually very important since actions are meant to be called with some context data, act on it, and return silently to the trigger location.
+This proposal draws heavy inspiration from WordPress, in which the same `two types of hooks`_ are defined.
+Leveraging the Python/Django based technology of open edX makes actions a great candidate to be executed asynchronously in a different process as they are meant to be called with some context data, act on it, and return silently to the trigger location.
 Filters on the other hand are designed so that they are given some context data, act on it, and return a modified version for the rest of the core-code to use in the next steps of execution.
+We intend to make the two kinds of hooks interchangeable such that developers are not limited by the framework but instead given maximum flexibility on its usage to attain their extension goals.

 Hooks are used within WordPress to support almost all the forms in which it can be extended and are the basis of the very successful marketplace for plugins and themes.
 Given that Open edX already has a variety of theming capabilities and options we have opted here not to include any hooks that are meant to be used for theming.

 This proposal does not copy the model verbatim, since the open edX platform uses a different base technology which already allows for many extension points.